JAPAN NISA · JAPAN iDeCo · U.S. TAXPAYERS · PFIC FORM 8621

 Uncle Sam warning U.S. Expats in Japan about the IRS Form 8621 PFIC tax rules on NISA, iDeCo, and Japanese investment trusts

-Japan PFIC Risk Matrix: NISA, iDeCo, Japanese ETFs, J-REITs, and Cash
+Japan PFIC Risk Matrix: NISA, iDeCo, 特定口座, Japanese ETFs and Cash

-Use the matrix to classify the holding before touching Form 8621.
+Use the matrix to identify whether a Japanese holding may require PFIC review before preparing Form 8621.

 🔴 High — Form 8621 review usually required